 We are always looking for parent volunteers to help create the magic.
 We welcome you to join our volunteer opportunities in events and special activities, backstage activities (props, costumes, set construction, stage management), tech (lights, sound), or helping out in our tickets and concessions.

 StageDoor Theatre is committed to the safety and health of our students, volunteers, families, and patrons.
-We will open for classes, workshops, and performances as soon as it is safe to do so based on guidelines from the State of Colorado and Jefferson County.
+We are open for classes, workshops, and performances based on guidelines from the State of Colorado and Jefferson County.

 Our goal is always to provide our students with an environment that encourages imagination, fun, learning, and a true immersive theatre experience.